tamusjroyce/nini/ReadMe.md

-By forking this, my desire is to add YAML and JSON support.
+UNDER CONSTRUCTION: By forking this, my desire is to add YAML and JSON support.

 # Nini - An uncommonly powerful .NET configuration library